nicholaschenai/agi-potential-notes/papers/enhancing-agents-episodic.md

 recall outcomes of past to predict outcomes of action in present by recalling similar situations

 Eaters env:
-- state: current sensing and score, elements related by gent's reasoning
+- state: current sensing and score, elements related by agent's reasoning
 - deciding direction to move
 	- cue: current state + action to be evaluated
 	- retrieve best match state and immediate next state, get difference of scores